Can I come along and try out a session before I decide to become a member?

 Is there somewhere I can leave a bag etc while we're out?

-Yes.
-In non-COVID times during the week we have access to a small locker room in the Sports Centre near our starting point where you can leave your bag.
+Yes we have access to a small locker room in the Sports Centre near our starting point where you can leave your bag.
 You can also leave your keys there before the run (it gets locked while we are out running).
 We have only been issued with a single security key.
 So locker access in currently only available for Monday and Thursday night sessions.

 If I come straight from work, is there a place to get changed?